ekansa/open-context-py/docs/deployment.md

 (2.4) Activating uWSGI with a Sample Configuration File:

 uWSGI can be configured in a million ways, but this describes a simple configuration to get started.
 We'll assume that you're putting Open Context as a sub-directory inside your virtual environment.
-Save the final configuration as "oc-uwsgi.ini":
+Save the final configuration as "oc.ini":

      [uwsgi]
      home==/path/your-virtual-env/